LSU-UE5/UE5-Materials/illumination/README.md

 ##### `Step 19.`\|`UE5MAT`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

+Lets see what that inheritance means.
+Select the bracket and rotate and move the bracket and notice that the lamp moves and rotates with it.
+But if you do the same thing to the lamp it moves and rotates independently.

 https://github.com/LSU-UE5/UE5-Materials/assets/5504953/fb30be73-8e63-41d1-85fe-8b25b085a11f

 ![](../images/line2.png)

 ##### `Step 20.`\|`UE5MAT`| :large_blue_diamond: :large_blue_diamond:

+Drag an instance of **BP_Spotlight_Lamp** into the room.
+Notice that the emissive does actually light a little bit.
+But it is not acting as a specific type of light source.
+Since this is a light and not just a glowing screen we need to add an actual light.

 ![add cube to room](images/dragFirstLightInRoom.png)